Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: On the error vector and the role of outlying spurious Ritz values

-The following example illustrates the eigenvector growth property.
-0.05in \begin{example} We consider the data in Example~\ref{ex:toepl} for fixed $d=100$, with $\mathscr{H}_d^*$ playing the role of $N$ and $(\mathscr{H}_d+ \widehat{r} e_d^T)^*$ that of $N+e_d w^T$.
-The left plot in Figure~\ref{fig:toeplitz1} shows the spectral quantities associated with the two matrices, including the boundary of $F(\mathscr{H}_d)$.
-The plot clearly reports the presence of many eigenvalues of $\mathscr{H}_d+ \widehat{r} e_d^T$ outside the field of values of $\mathscr{H_d}$, and also falling into the right half-plane.
+\begin{example} We consider the {Toeplitz} data in Example~\ref{ex:toepl} for fixed $d=100$, with $\mathscr{H}_d^*$ playing the role of $N$ and $(\mathscr{H}_d+ \widehat{r} e_d^T)^*$ that of $N+e_d v^T$.
+The left plot in Figure~\ref{fig:toeplitz1} shows the spectral quantities associated with the two matrices, including the boundary of $F(\mathscr{H}_d)$ for later reference.
+The plot clearly reports the presence of many eigenvalues of $\mathscr{H}_d+ \widehat{r} e_d^T$ outside the field of values of $\mathscr{H}_d$, and also falling into the right half-plane.
 The right plot shows the components absolute value of the two left eigenvectors of $\mathscr{H}_d+ \widehat{r} e_d^T$ corresponding to the eigenvalues pointed to in the left plot.
 The two additional lines report the values of $|\phi_k(\lambda)|$ for the two eigenvalues; the vectors containing these quantities have been scaled so that the last component has unit value.
 The eigenvector components behavior is as expected, and it is accurately predicted by the quantity $|\phi_k(\lambda)|$.
 We notice that the first several components of each eigenvector have a magnitude at the level of machine epsilon.
 In exact arithmetic their values would follow the steep slope of the other components. \end{example}

 It is worth mentioning that whenever $\beta_i$ is small, the term $\beta_i f[N,\lambda_i]$ remains small.
 For instance, for the exponential,